ronwellman/geco/git/lab.md

 Check the status: `git status`

-This should show tht you are on branch *master* and that you are up-to-date with *origin/master*
+This should show that you are on branch *master* and that you are up-to-date with *origin/master*

 ## Branch